 One of the best games at Highbury and, in retrospect, one of the most poignant.

-More than 63,000 fans packed into Arsenal's ground for the visit of Manchester United on Saturday, February 1, 1958.
+Sixty-four thousand fans packed into Arsenal's ground for the visit of Manchester United on Saturday, February 1, 1958.
 Matt Busby's 'Babes' were the biggest draw in British football at the time thanks to two successive titles and a reputation for exciting, attacking play.

 United's famous faces did not disappoint.
 Duncan Edwards opened the scoring with a fierce shot from the edge of the area, Bobby Charlton beat Jack Kelsey on the half-hour and Tommy Taylor gave United a seemingly unassailable three-goal lead at half time.